 Reveal Support Plate

-The Ancon Reveal Support Plate is designed to support the first few bricks of a full brick window reveal during construction.
+The Ancon Reveal Support Plate is designed to support the first few bricks of a full brick (215mm deep) window reveal during construction.
 The plate will bond into the bed joint of the outer leaf providing a stable bearing for the reveal brick.